autowarefoundation/autoware.universe/perception/tensorrt_yolox/README.md

 ## Purpose

-This package detects target objects e.g., cars, trucks, bicycles, and pedestrians with semantic segmentation header including vehicle such as cars, trucks, buses and pedestrian, building, vegetation, road, sidewalk on a image based on [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) model.
+This package detects target objects e.g., cars, trucks, bicycles, and pedestrians and segment target objects such as cars, trucks, buses and pedestrian, building, vegetation, road, sidewalk on a image based on [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) model with multi-header structure.

 ## Inner-workings / Algorithms